drupalprojects/memcache/README.txt

 rebuild the drush cache by running 'drush cc drush'.
 This will enable the following drush commands:

-  memcache-clear (mcc)  Flush all Memcached objects in a bin. memcache-stats (mcs)  Retrieve statistics from Memcached.
+  memcache-flush (mcf)  Flush all Memcached objects in a bin. memcache-stats (mcs)  Retrieve statistics from Memcached.

 For more information about each command, use 'drush help'.
-For example: drush help mcc
+For example: drush help mcf

 Or:
   drush help mcs